Residence Museum

 Is photography allowed?

-Photography policies can vary, so it is best to check at the entrance regarding any restrictions to ensure a respectful experience.
+Photography policies can vary, so it’s best to check the museum’s guidelines regarding photography in specific areas.

 Are there guided tours?